grafana/grafana-image-renderer/README.md

 **I deploy Grafana as a user/in systemd/...:**

-  * Prefer the Docker image with `--networking=host` passed to the Docker container.
+  * Prefer the Docker image with `--network=host` passed to the Docker container.
   * If that is not fitting, prefer the standalone server.

 ### Docker image (recommended)